What are the Requirements and Documents for an Unmarried Partner Visa?

 Who is eligible for an Unmarried Partner Visa?

-Partners of a British National or settled person in the UK and have lived together for at least 2 years can apply for an unmarried partner visa to enter/remain in the UK.
+Partners of a British National or settled person in the UK in a relationship akin to a marriage / civil partnership for at least 2 years can apply for an unmarried partner visa to enter or remain in the UK.

-What if my partner and I have not lived together for 2 years but we are engaged to marry?
+What if my partner and I have not been together for 2 years but we are engaged to marry?

-Depending on how long you have lived together, you may not qualify as an unmarried partner but you may be able to apply for a fiancé(e) visa (from outside the UK) or a spouse visa once you are married.
+Depending on your specific circumstances, you may not qualify as an unmarried partner but you may be able to apply for a fiancé(e) visa (from outside the UK) or a spouse visa once you are married.

 What are the requirements for an Unmarried Partner Visa?